BIMSBbioinfo/pigx_sars-cov-2/documentation/user_installation_doc.md

 ### Kraken2 database

 There are several libraries of genomes that can be used to classify the (unaligned) reads.
-It is up to you which one to use, but be sure that they fulfill the necessity stated by Kraken2 [Kraken2 manual](https://github.com/DerrickWood/kraken2/wiki/Manual#kraken-2-databases).
+It is up to you which one to use, but be sure that they fulfill the necessities stated by Kraken2 [Kraken2 manual](https://github.com/DerrickWood/kraken2/wiki/Manual#kraken-2-databases).
 We recommend to use the Plus-PFP library provided [here](https://benlangmead.github.io/aws-indexes/k2).
 It is also possible to have multiple Kraken2 databases, just be sure to provide the wanted one to the settings file.

 First download and unpack the database in the `tests/databases/kraken_db/`: